Architectural vent detail representing HVAC airflow and duct performance

 Overview

+The air you’re paying for is going into your attic.
 You set the thermostat to 72, but the bedroom reads 78.
 The kitchen is fine, but the living room won’t cool down.
 Before you blame the AC unit, look at the delivery system.
 Every loose joint, torn flex duct, and disconnected boot is a hole where cooled air escapes into 140-degree heat.
 And those leaks also pull hot attic air and dust into your supply stream.
-Duct sealing with mastic and metallic tape closes those gaps — and a before/after pressure test proves it worked.
+Duct sealing with mastic and metallic tape closes those gaps and a before/after pressure test proves it worked.
+Start with the issue in front of you.
+Get clear on the next step.

 What a good duct sealing plan should cover